6 Best Sensory Calming Tools and Toys for Kids with Special Needs

 The Crash Pad works well in all sorts of multisensory environments due to its elegant simplicity and variety of practical applications.
 Filled with foam and covered with a rip-stop nylon surface, the Crash Pad is both soft and sturdy, requiring minimal maintenance or supervision even over prolonged periods of use.
 In fact, the nylon material is easy to clean using household wipes and disinfectants, a useful feature when dealing with small children.

 If needed, a machine-washable cover is available for added safety and cleanability, preventing children from easily accessing the foam inside the pad.
-The Crash Pad is available in two sizes, depending on the size of the room where it will be used and kids who will be using it.
+The Crash Pad is available in two sizes, depending on the size of the room where it will be used and the number of people who will be using it.

 Features and Benefits